learn-co-curriculum/tcg_mailing_list_handler/README.md

 3. Build the functionality of the system in ruby.
 As you go, write tests to ensure that you've got the behavior right.

-After you finish your solution, get another instructor to review your code and give you feedback:
+After you finish your solution, get a colleague to review your code and give you feedback:

 - do you have the right data model and relationships?